 What can one expect from an appointment?

 Each session will start with a consultation, 30 minutes the first appointment and usually about 15 minutes for follow-up sessions.
-Then I will discuss the diagnosis and treatment plan with you, usually giving lifestyle or dietary recommendations.
-Treatments may include acupuncture, tuina (massage), cupping, guasha, moxibustion or other forms of manual therapies, Chinese Herbal medicine, and therapeutic exercises (qigong).
+Then I will discuss the diagnosis and treatment plan with you, usually giving lifestyle and/or dietary recommendations.
+Treatments may include acupuncture, tuina (massage), cupping, guasha, moxibustion or other forms of manual therapies, Chinese herbal medicine, and therapeutic exercises (qigong).

 How often and how many appointments are needed?